-This organic oil is perfect to help tame frizz in a pinch!
+This organic oil also tames frizz in a pinch!
 Since argan oil is super lightweight and non-greasy, it’s perfect for applying to dry or frizzy strands.
-It smoothes and lightly glosses hair for healthier texture and bounce, while also acting as an effective detangler (without slippery silicones found in most hair serums).
-Apply from ears to ends flatten flyaways, treat split ends, and serve static-free hair.
+It smooths and lightly glosses hair for healthier texture and bounce, while also acting as an effective detangler (without slippery, harsh silicones found in most hair serums).

 #4: Stretch Mark Minimizer

 While stretch marks are genetically unavoidable (boo!), you can still work to lighten their appearance once they’ve arrived.
 During pregnancy, weight loss or gain, or any rapid growth, skin becomes stretched and creates small tears in the upper layers of skin.
 These ‘stretch’ marks are dark in color at first, but fade into scars over time.